 Key Takeaways

-- Adults with childhood trauma may exhibit physical symptoms like chronic pain, fatigue, and digestive problems, which are manifestations of past emotional turmoil.
+- Adults with unresolved childhood trauma may exhibit physical symptoms like chronic pain, persistent fatigue, and digestive problems, all of which are physical manifestations of past emotional turmoil through a process called somatisation.

-- Persistent somatic complaints such as headaches and body aches and even sleep disorders can be traced back to unresolved childhood trauma
+- Persistent somatic complaints such as headaches and body aches, sleep disorders, and stress-related illnesses can be traced back to unresolved childhood trauma and neurobiological changes in brain regions that control emotional regulation and stress response.

-- Childhood trauma increases the risk of developing chronic health conditions in adulthood such as diabetes and hypertension, due to impaired stress regulation and unhealthy coping mechanisms.
+- Childhood trauma increases the risk of developing chronic health conditions in adulthood including diabetes, obesity, hypertension, and cardiovascular diseases, largely due to impaired stress regulation, heightened cortisol levels, and unhealthy coping mechanisms like overeating.

-Common Physical Symptoms of Childhood Trauma in Adults
+What Are the Common Physical Symptoms of Childhood Trauma in Adults?

 Somatic Symptoms